Jean Fan: Early life and education

-Jean Fan was born in Wuhan, China where she ever lived with her grandparents for half year due to her parents' busy work schedules in the city.
+Jean Fan was born in Wuhan, China, where she lived with her grandparents for half a year due to her parents' busy work schedules in the city.
 Her mother was working with the Chinese Meteorology Administration (CMA) when she was born and studying meteorology.
 She and her dad then moved to the U.S. when she was six where they lived in a small apartment shared with one other family.
 Her family moved so that their daughter would have more opportunities than in China.
 Being a working-class family caused money to be tight in her household.
 Every dollar had to be accounted for and tough purchasing decisions had to be made.
 Despite this, her mother went on to pursue a Ph.D. at the University of Maryland.
 She was an inspiration to Fan and was one of the reasons she pursued a career in science.

 In the U.S. from August 2005 to May 2009, she went to Montgomery Blair High School and was a part of the magnet program where she received her high school diploma.
 At the end of high school, she interned at the NIH where she researched BRF2 in breast cancer.
 Her lab partner, Vonnie inspired her to pursue a career in science and mentor young girls.
 Following this, she attended Johns Hopkins University from August 2009 to May 2013 where she received a Bachelor of Science in Biomedical Engineering and Applied Mathematics.
 While pursuing the sciences, she continued to be creative through photography.
 She created JFotography which is her own personal website where she can share her collection of images and tutorials on how to take the best picture, edit the picture, and more.
 From June 2013 to January 2018 she received her Ph.D. in Bioinformatics and Integrative Genomics from Harvard University.
 Finally, from March 2018 to June 2020 she completed her post-doctoral fellowship at Harvard University where she analyzed internal and external cellular processes.